 Ecology drought response committee continues to monitor water supplies in Washington

-As lead agency for drought response in Washington State, the Department of Ecology convened the state Water Supply Availability Committee (WSAC) again on August 28, 2014.
+The Department of Ecology and members of the Water Supply Availability Committee (WSAC) continue to monitor extremely dry conditions in certain parts of the state following the August 28, 2014, WSAC meeting.
 The committee of state and federal agencies monitors snowpack and water supply conditions and advises the Governor on the need for a drought declaration when dry conditions persist.
-The August meeting of the committee was the fourth in 2014.
-More information will be provided soon.
+The August 28 meeting was the fourth for WSAC this year and members have agreed to meet again October 31.

 The process of a drought declaration